Dan Savage: Media appearances

 In addition to writing a weekly column and four books, Savage has been involved in several other projects.

 From 1994 until 1997, he had a weekly three-hour call-in show called Savage Love Live on Seattle's KCMU (now KEXP-FM).
 From 1998 to 2000, he ran the biweekly advice column Dear Dan on the news website abcnews.com.

 He is now the editorial director of the weekly Seattle newspaper The Stranger, a promotion from his former position as The Strangers editor-in-chief.
 Savage stars in Savage U on MTV, contributes frequently to This American Life and Out magazine, and acts as a "Real Time Real Reporter" on HBO's Real Time with Bill Maher.
 He has also made multiple appearances on MSNBC's Countdown with Keith Olbermann and CNN's Anderson Cooper 360, to discuss LGBTQ political issues, such as same-sex marriage and Don't Ask Don't Tell.

 In 2014, he participated in Do I Sound Gay?, a documentary film by David Thorpe about stereotypes of gay men's speech patterns.

 In 2016, he was the first guest of Twice Removed, a family history podcast hosted by A. J. Jacobs.
 In the episode, Savage's lineage was traced to Nan Britton, Paul Popham, and others.

+In 2017, Savage was featured in Monogamish, a documentary directed by Tao Ruspoli exploring contemporary attitudes toward monogamy, marriage, and alternative relationship structures within American society.